 After a week, 80% of the pink peonies were still large, tightly closed, round buds.
 Meanwhile, the white buds had expanded from tiny to pitifully small.
 When my aristocratic pale pink flowers deigned to open – in an extremely staggered procession as if they’d been drinking gin – they perhaps lasted two days in what I’d consider to be prime, fresh, photographable stage.
 I should admit that I’m extremely critical about this – for most people, they’d be fine for longer.

 Cut garden roses are similar, though the latter open much more quickly and uniformly, making things easier and more predictable for the stylist/photographer.

-Two weeks after buying them, the pale pink flowers are all compost material, while the deep pink peony buds are larger, laxer buds.
+Two weeks after buying them, the pale pink flowers are all compost material, while some of the deep pink peony buds are larger, laxer buds.
 I noticed one was succumbing to botrytis yesterday: I removed it.
 I’ve recut the stems, cleaned the vase, added fresh water and – belatedly – a little food.
 Let’s see how they go.